Hot Shelter downgrades

 The upper segment of Big’s level also has some changes.
 Fog color is different, you can see farther and the background is changed.
 Dreamcast fog made the surroundings fade in as you moved around, while in SADX you can see almost everything but with washed out colors.
 As usual, the fog is thicker in the PC version, but here it doesn’t help the atmosphere too much:

-After the disaster that Final Egg was, Hot Shelter doesn’t seem too bad even with all the downgrades.
-There are quite a few areas in this level where the lighting comes close to looking on par with the Dreamcast original.
+Compared to Final Egg, Hot Shelter doesn’t seem too bad even with all the downgrades.
+There are quite a few areas in this level where the lighting comes close to looking on par with the Dreamcast original, or even better.
 It would’ve been an acceptable redesign if it wasn’t for removed decorations, fog changes and low texture quality.
 If you want to revert this level to the original version on PC, you can install the Dreamcast Conversion mod, and if you only want to restore the original lighting, you can use the Lantern Engine mod.
 More in the “Fixing the PC version of SADX” section of this blog.

 Final Egg downgrades

 The starting location reveals a different lighting setup.
 Although the textures have similar design, the SADX version of the level loses the original’s colors and makes it dark green.
 Dark green would’ve been fine in this level perhaps, but the original’s color variety was removed in favor of colors that are already abundant across the game.
-If you’ve seen other level comparisons you know that Speed Highway and Casinopolis also have green vertex colors.
+Speed Highway and Casinopolis also have green vertex colors.
 The lighting on Sonic is also dark green in this level, which is a nice change because SADX character lighting seldom matches the environment.
-The Egg Keeper is missing (although it was readded in the Steam version), and the PC version adds grey fog that doesn’t fit the level too well – black would’ve worked better.
+The Egg Keeper is missing (although it comes back in the Steam version), and the PC version adds grey fog that doesn’t fit the level too well – black would’ve worked better.

 The lasers look different in SADX.
-In reality their models are the same in all versions but SADX is unable to render their brighter inner layer properly, making them look like a dark purple line.
+Their models are the same in all versions but SADX is unable to render their brighter inner layer properly, making them look like a dark purple line.
 Rearranging the model hierarchy was enough to restore the original look of the lasers.

 The rotation effect was subtle, but the loss of light size adjustment is noticeable in areas like these:

-The Dreamcast version has more complex lighting on enemies and objects in this level (and in the rest of the game).
+The Dreamcast version has more complex lighting on enemies and objects in this level, much like in the rest of the game.
 The SADX redesign of this particular area compensates for the removal of lighting with vertex colors, which add more lighting detail compared to the flat look of the original (object lighting is simpler, however).
 The PC version’s lighting is brighter and more washed out:

 The ceiling in this and many other areas has lost the yellow light, but the objects and the walls have vertex colors.
 Again, dark green is the most used color, which takes away from the color variety of the original game.
 The fog in the PC version doesn’t help the atmosphere: